yati-sagade/yati-sagade.github.io/_posts/2015-04-25-mul-with-add.markdown

 layout: post

-title: SICP excercises 1.17 and 1.18 - Multiplication using addition, doubling and halving.
+title: SICP excercises 1.17 and 1.18 - Multiplication using addition, doubling and halving

 ---